10 Best Places to Visit in Kenya for Animal Viewing (With Photos)

 5. Amboseli National Park

 Located 240 km southeast of Nairobi, Amboseli is one of the best national parks in Kenya.
-The 390 square-km game reserve is one of the top places to see free ranging animals and indulge in a thrilling safari in Africa.
+The 390 square-km game reserve is one of the top places to visit if you want to see free ranging animals and indulge in a thrilling safari in Africa.

 If you want to enjoy the spectacular views of Mount Kilimanjaro, Amboseli is the place where you need to go.